wildfly-extras/wildfly-camel-examples/README.md

 can be accessed by changing into the example source directory, building the project `mvn clean install` and then deploying to a running application server `mvn install -Pdeploy`.

-Examples can be undeployed from a running application server by running `mvn install -Pdeploy`.
+Examples can be undeployed from a running application server by running `mvn clean -Pdeploy`.